Migrating Data to Zoho CRM

 Migration is, by its nature, more complex.
 The order in which you import modules is important as well.
 Zoho recommends this order: Users => Campaigns => Leads => Accounts => Contacts => Potentials => Products => Cases=> Solutions => Notes => Tasks => Events => Attachments.

-Migration is csv file only.
+Migration is .CSV file only.

 We are experts at data migration and have built a number of tools, SQL queries, and software programs for moving data.
+Submit your information below if you are looking for assistance with Zoho CRM data migration.

 In order to import data into Zoho, you’ll need to gather all of your existing electronic data.
 This might involve exporting data from your Accounting system or prior CRM system.